zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/widgets/combobox.md

 The **General** section allows you to configure general behavior and captions for the combo box.
 The following configurations are available:

 * **Placeholder text** – captions that will be displayed when there is no data being selected
-* **Filter type** – allows the user to type into the input and filter displayable options on the combo box
 * **No options text** – captions that will be used when filter results are empty, or shown when there is no data displayed in the combo box's options
 * **Clearable** – if enabled, this allows selected data to be cleared all at once
 * **Custom content** – allows custom widgets to be displayed in the combo box instead of normal text values